Formula for Steep Inequality

 Wal-Mart Epitomizes Shareholder Capitalism

 But its shareholders are richly rewarded and its ownership is highly concentrated.
 The Walton family, heirs to founder Sam Walton, own more than half of Wal-Mart stock.
-Today, the Walton family incudes four of the nation’s 12 richest people and the family as a whole owns more wealth than the total assets of the bottom 40% of the U.S. population – 120 million people.
+Today, the Walton family includes four of the nation’s 12 richest people, and the family as a whole owns more wealth than the total assets of the bottom 40% of the U.S. population – 120 million people.

 The huge inequality gap spawned by shareholder capitalism exacts a high cost on our nation’s economy.
 It turns out, as Henry Ford suspected, today’s steep income inequality is a drag on growth.
 That dark reality is now documented by multiple economic studies.
 The evidence, as one economist put it, is “impressively unambiguous.”

-Shareholder capitalism hurts in another way.
+Shareholder capitalism hurts in another way, too.
 It has crippled the ability of U.S. corporations to invest heavily in their own growth.
-Since 2000, American CEOs and corporate boards have allocated $3 trillion of company profits to buying back shares of company stock, giving themselves huge pay increases but leaving their companies with less capital to spend on growth.
+Since 2009, American CEOs and corporate boards have allocated $5 trillion of company profits to buying back shares of company stock, giving themselves huge pay increases but leaving their companies with less capital to spend on growth.

 “The Dumbest Idea in the World”